-Students wishing to obtain a minor in speech and hearing sciences must have an advisor from the department.
+sciences must have a faculty advisor from the department.
+Adjunct faculty must receive approval from SPHS faculty to serve as the advisor for the student's minor.
 The advisor will approve the student's program of course work in the minor and will serve on the student's advisory committee, research committee, or both.
 The student is required to complete at least 12 credit hours of graduate course work in the minor department with a grade of B or higher.
 A written qualifying examination is not required, but will be administered at the request of the major department.